w3f/polkadot-wiki/docs/general/polkadot-direction.md

   _continuation_ refers to a broad, long-running task that can do something, pause, continue (or do something else) later.
 - **A multicore computer** where chains that continuously operate in parallel on different cores are called [parachains](../learn/learn-parachains.md).
-Currently, one core is reserved for one chain through [slot auction mechanism](../learn/learn-auction.md), although one core can be reserved on-demand to multiple chains at different periods (see the [Agile Coretime page](../learn/learn-agile-coretime.md)).
-At the time of writing (mid 2024), there are around 50 cores independently operating in parallel on Polkadot.
+One core can be reserved for one single chain in-bulk or on-demand.
+On-demand cores can be accessed by multiple chains at different periods (see the [Agile Coretime page](../learn/learn-agile-coretime.md)).
+At the time of writing (2024), there are around 50 cores independently operating in parallel on Polkadot.

 From now on _application_ will be used as a general term to describe anything that can use a